 Best with realistic drilling sound

-Your little one will love having a toolset just like dad’s.
+Your little one will love having a toolset just like dads.
 This 75-piece BLACK + DECKER Power Tool Workshop (check price on Amazon) comes with all the essentials.
-Some of the tools even light up, move, and make noises.
-There are even a few pieces of faux wood for projects.
+Some tools even light up, move, and make noises.
+There are even some pieces of faux wood for projects.

 What we love